 There is a substantial amount of information that could be included within a comprehensive care plan; however, if all relevant information were included the plan could become unwieldy and may deter use.
-Information that should be included within a comprehensive care plan can be grouped into eight components including:
+Information that should be included within a comprehensive care plan can be grouped into nine components including:

+- Personal identifiers and preferences

 - Clinical assessment and diagnosis

 - Goals of care

 - Risk screening and assessment

 - Planned interventions

 - Activities of daily living

 - Monitoring plans

 - People involved in care

 - Discharge planning.